Digital independence list

 By design, these entities must prioritize shareholder profits over the well-being of people.
 The world’s top psychologists, analysts, and data scientists work to collect as much personal data as possible to keep us as engaged, dependent, and profitable as possible.

-3. Why open-source software is the solution
+Why is open-source software the solution?

 With access to the full source code, users can ensure they are not being tracked or manipulated.